Erebus Tau Alpha

 My art is called filching: I get what you need,

 but aren't supposed to have."

 Neville squinted against the sunlight coming in through the kitchen window as he tried to understand what he was doing wrong.
-The plant he had placed near the sink was, from all that he had read, supposed to do quite well indoors.
+The plant which was the source of his frustration was, from all that he had read, supposed to do quite well indoors.
 That was why he had chosen it to add a little colour to the kitchen.
-But it hadn't grown at all, as far as he could tell.
+But it hadn't grown at all, so far as he could tell.
 Despite the ample lighting and frequent watering, it remained small and pale.
 He felt slightly insulted that the plant wasn't thriving.
 He was quite good with plants; it should know that.
 All of his other plants were cooperative.

-He was just about to go and get one of his books when a loud knock at the door startled him.
+He was just about to fetch one of his books when a loud knock at the door startled him.
 Gran was out, but, it couldn't be her, she'd used the Floo.
 Visitors were rare at the Longbottom Estate.
 No one ever knocked on the door.

 The highly unusual nature of the situation warranted caution.
 Neville pulled his wand from his pocket and approached the door with apprehension knotting his stomach.
-The wards on the property were old and strong, and he doubted anyone could have gotten past them without making a great deal of noise.
+The wards on the property were old and strong, and he doubted anyone could have forced through them without making a great deal of noise.
 But he wasn't going to heedlessly throw the door open on a supposition.

-There was a swinging latch on the door which opened a small glass window – he peered through it and saw a blonde woman looking coolly back at him.
-He leaned away from the peep hole in surprise, and then opened the door.
+There was a swinging latch on the door which opened a small glass window; he peered through it and saw a blonde woman looking coolly back at him.
+He leaned away in surprise, and then opened the door.

-"Um...
-Lila?" he said, taken aback.
-He hadn't seen the woman for awhile, and, to the best of his memory, she'd never sought him out before.
+"Um… Lila?" he said slowly.
+He hadn't seen the woman for a while, and, to the best of his memory, she'd never sought him out before.